Economic participation

 NDIS participants job support

 A key focus of the NDIS is to improve social and economic participation for its participants (NDIS Participant Employment Strategy 2019–2022).
-In 2020–21 Q2, NDIS participants could receive support to do their job from several services, including DES (described earlier) and the NDIS.
+NDIS participants can receive support to do their job from several services, including DES (described earlier) and the NDIS.
 The NDIS funding can include supports in employment, which are for day-to-day assistance in the workplace to maintain employment (NDIS 2021).
 It can also include ancillary support; for example, transport to work, personal care at work, assistive technology (used both at work and at home) and capacity building for skills development.

 Data for this measure are from the NDIS Short Form questionnaire and include participants who answered: